Ready mix concrete RMC and its advantages and disadvantages

 Posted by

-Ready mix concrete is a type of concrete which is mixed at any manufacturing unit.
-It is then transported to site by transit mixer.
-Ready mix concrete eliminates the necessity of the storing of material at site.
+Ready Mix Concrete is a type of concrete that is mixed at any manufacturing unit.
+It is then transported to the site by transit mixer.
+Ready Mix Concrete eliminates the necessity of storing material at the site.

-Ready mix concrete is often used at construction site where it is not feasible or not easy to produce concrete at site.
-Ready mix concrete usage is increasing day by day along with concrete admixtures
+Ready Mix Concrete is often used at construction sites where it is not feasible or not easy to produce concrete at the site.
+Ready Mix Concrete usage is increasing day by day along with concrete admixtures.

 Advantages of Ready Mix Concrete